 With lots of action and adventure wrapped up in an incredibly immersive story, Mass Effect 3 is the perfect game for fans of RPGs and sci-fi.

-In addition to the many build and composition possibilities typical of the RPG genre, Mass Effect 3 presents you with constant choices that you have to make and all of which can affect the gameplay and your interactions with other characters.
+In addition to the many build and composition possibilities typical of the RPG genre, Mass Effect 3 presents you with constant choices that you have to make all of which can affect the gameplay and your interactions with other characters.

 #18.
 Final Fantasy XIV Online

-Final Fantasy XIV Online is an MMRPG from one of the most successful game franchises of all time.
+Final Fantasy XIV Online is an MMORPG from one of the most successful game franchises of all time.
 This game really has everything you could hope for: lots of character customization options, excellent graphics, PVE, PVP, missions, an item creation system, etc.